72β€”These are a few of

 72

-Cathedral Cove Naturals
+Cathedral Cove Macadamias

 A truly wholesome beginning

-I first heard of Cathedral Cove Naturals some years ago, when it used to go by the name of Cathedral Cove Macadamias.
 Two very nice young men (brothers) used to run the operational side of the business for their parents.
 They would deliver the product to stores themselves and would also host in-store ‘tastings’.
-One of the brothers even provided me with a piping hot, incredibly tasty morsel of fish, which had been lovingly coated + cooked in their delicious Dukkah Spice Mix (at a health food expo).
+One of the brothers even provided me with a piping hot, incredibly tasty morsel of fish, which had been lovingly coated and cooked in their delicious Dukkah Spice Mix (at a health food expo).

 On another occasion, the other brother gave me my first ever dark chocolate macadamia (I’d actually not even had a plain macadamia up until that point!)
 I shall always have fond memories of these boys, as I’m very partial to people who feed me…